 People with jobs that expose them to gasoline regularly should always follow proper precautions, such as wearing protective clothing or masks.

-Those who work around gasoline should practice good safety habits on-site and when handling or storing gasoline, such as:
+Those who work around gasoline should practice

 - not standing close to exhaust pipes